jaspector

 Mon-Wed 8:30 AM-10:00 AM and 3:00 PM-4:00 PM; Thu 8:30 AM-10:00 AM and 5:30 PM-7:00 PM; Fri 8:30 AM-10:00 AM and 12:00 PM-12:30 PM

-Typical inspection sequence: Inspections scheduled by email or phone with the individual inspector.
+Typical sequence: Inspections scheduled by email or phone with the individual inspector.
 Same-day or next-business-day response typical.
 Standard 780 CMR milestone inspections apply.

-Do I need a building permit in Peabody, MA?
+01 Do I need a building permit in Peabody, MA?

 All construction within the City of Peabody requires a building permit.

-How much does a building permit cost in Peabody, MA?
+02 How much does a building permit cost in Peabody, MA?

+Building permit fees in Peabody, MA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 (residential); $100 (commercial).
 Fees are calculated as: Valuation-based; contact department for current per-thousand rate.

-How do I apply for a building permit in Peabody, MA?
+03 How do I apply for a building permit in Peabody, MA?

-1. Create an account on the OpenGov portal.
+To apply for a building permit in Peabody, MA, follow these steps: 1.
+Create an account on the OpenGov portal.
 2. Complete the permit application; upload required plans and documentation.
 3. Submit and pay fees online.
 4. Department reviews; 30-day statutory review period.
 5. Permit issued; post at job site before work begins.
 6. Work must commence within 6 months of permit issuance.
 7. Schedule inspections by email or phone with the individual inspector.

-How long does it take to get a building permit in Peabody, MA?
+04 How long does it take to get a building permit in Peabody, MA?

-What work is exempt from building permits in Peabody, MA?
+05 What work is exempt from building permits in Peabody, MA?

-How do I schedule a building inspection in Peabody, MA?
+06 How do I schedule a building inspection in Peabody, MA?

-Other cities in Essex County
+Other jurisdictions in Essex County.

-View all Essex County jurisdictions →
+All Essex County jurisdictions →